-- permanent flow rate (of the flow sensors);
+- nominal flow rate (of the flow sensors);

 - limiting flow rate values;

-- same components (subassemblies) For further reference see also EN 1434-1 Heat meters, 2007, No. 9.2.1 [10].
+- same components (subassemblies)3.

-For water meters and flow sensors of heat meters, only those meters that were operated with water of identical or comparable quality may be assembled into a lot.
+As for water meters and flow sensors of heat meters, only those meters that were operated with water of identical or comparable quality may be assembled into a lot.

-5.2 With the approval of the national regulatory body, and subject to the conditions stated below, combined lots may be formed of meters:

-- that are of a different type, provided that appropriate conditions for the assembly into such a lot have been clearly stipulated by the national regulatory body concerned; - that are the property of different public utility companies, provided that responsibility for the individual undertakings has been made quite clear.

-5.3 Once determined, the sample should be kept for all subsequent verifications based on sampling inspections.
+- 5.2 With the approval of the national regulatory body and subject to the conditions stated below, combined lots may be formed of meters: - that are of a different type, provided that appropriate conditions for the assembly into such a lot have been clearly stipulated by the national regulatory body concerned; - that are the property of different public utility companies, provided that responsibility for the individual undertakings has been made quite clear. - 5.3 Once determined, the sample should be kept for all subsequent verifications based on sampling inspections.
 The same meter can be selected for one lot only.